Actindo-AG/Documentation/POS/UserInterface/02a_GlobalSettings.md

 ![Deliveries allowed](../../Assets/Screenshots/POS/Management/GlobalSettings/DeliveriesAllowed.png "[Deliveries allowed]")

-The deliveries allowed setting enables the cashiers to initiate a delivery during the payment process.
+The *Deliveries allowed* setting enables the cashiers to initiate a delivery during the payment process.
 For detailed information, see [Initiate a delivery](../Operation/04_CompletePurchase.md#initiate-a-delivery).

 - *Apply from default* ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]")
     Enable this toggle to apply the default settings or disable this toggle to specify custom settings.
 When the toggle is enabled, all fields in the view are locked.
 By default, this toggle is enabled.